 The PSEUDORANGE data item must be edited once it is added to a vehicle's device list.
 Highlight the data item in the vehicle's device list and click the Edit button.
-The Pseudorange Calculation dialog box appears as seen below.
+The Pseudorange Calculation dialog box appears as seen below, allowing you to define, among other things, antenna offsets and DGPS mode.